MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/connection-common-data-service.md

 Working with untyped fields is not restricted to Dataverse.
 It works for all types of connectors and provides basic ad-hoc dynamic schema support.

 > [!NOTE]
-> 1. We do not fully support DV actions in PFX commanding (specific to any actions call with parameters.)
+> 1. We do not fully support DV actions in  Power Fx commanding (specific to any actions call with parameters.)
 > 2. We do not support Entity and Entity collections reference in canvas directly.
 > 3. For parameters of object type that are nested (2 or more levels deep), the second level attributes are treated required in PowerApps.